 Time: from 6 pm

-Cost: free unless you want a reserved seat.
+Cost: there is no admission fee, unless you want a reserved seat.
 Prices for reserved seats start from 5000 yen.
-Tickets are already on sale here.
+As per above, tickets go on sale from August 12th 2023.

 Konosu Fireworks Access